uibcdf/action-build-and-upload-conda-packages/README.md

 Mexico City Children's Hospital Federico Gómez][UIBCDF].
 For the complete list of contributors, refer to the [contributors section](https://github.com/uibcdf/action-build-and-upload-conda-packages/graphs/contributors).<br>
 Explore more GitHub Actions developed by UIBCDF at the [UIBCDF GitHub Organization page](https://github.com/search?q=topic%3Agithub-actions+org%3Auibcdf&type=Repositories).

+## What changed in v2.0.3

+The action no longer runs a second complete `conda build --output` render after a successful build.
+Because every build writes into a new isolated output directory, the host artifacts can be discovered there directly.
+This preserves the multi-variant `built_paths`, conversion, and upload behavior while avoiding a redundant dependency resolution pass on every job.

 ## What changed in v2.0.2

 Multiple build variants now work on Windows as well as Unix runners.
 The action removes